Tech.co is here to help you find the right technology for your needs and we take that job very seriously, because we believe tech matters.

-We also make use of any free trials, demos and plans on offer in order to get a feel for the product’s ease of use.
-We’ll usually design a test, including a specific set of actions to attempt with each of the options we’re comparing, and find out how they really respond.
-This helps us to validate or refute any marketing info the brand claims on their website.
+We also make use of any free trials, demos and plans on offer in order to get a feel for a product’s ease of use.
+We’ll usually design a test, including a specific set of actions to attempt with each of the options we’re comparing, and find out how each product really responds.
+This helps us to validate or refute any marketing info a brand claims on its website.

-In some cases, we’ll also speak directly to company reps to clarify pricing, features and other details, and get a feel for their customer service.
+In some cases, we’ll also speak directly to company reps to clarify pricing, features and other details, and get a feel for a brand's customer service.
 Every scrap of information that we gather is entered into a large database that helps us cross compare products.

 Verdicts Are Made

-Our researcher has one final job – compiling everything they’ve found into a final rating.
-Having and discussing paragraphs of information is useful, but sometimes you just want to know if one product outweighs the other.
+Our researchers have one final job – compiling everything they’ve found into a final rating.
+Having and discussing paragraphs of information is useful, but sometimes you just want to know if one product simply outweighs the other.

 Our overall scores will be weighted differently in different contexts.
-For example, when looking at all social media management software options, Zoho Social comes out pretty middling, scoring 3.7 out of 5.
-However, when looking at it through the eyes of a small business, its value for money and options to engage with a business’s audience boost it to the top of the list, for a hearty 4.7 stars for small business needs.
+For example, when taking a general look at all social media management software options, Zoho Social comes out pretty middling, scoring 3.7 out of 5.
+However, when looking at it through the eyes of a small business, its value for money and tools for engagement with a business’s audience boost it to the top of the list, for a hearty 4.7 stars for small business needs specifically.

 From Research to Recommendations

 Now we’ve gathered all the information we need, it’s time to use it.
-Our researchers and writers collaborate in order to ensure a consensus and understanding on what the data means for potential customers.
+Our researchers and writers collaborate in order to ensure a consensus and understanding on what all this data means for potential customers.
 We can then give clear and accurate recommendations for you to read on Tech.co.

-Rather than publishing an unappealing spreadsheet that indicates, for example, that a software provider doesn’t offer analytics services on its lower tier plans, our articles tell the reader what this would mean for a typical user, whether it’s worth springing for certain extra features or not, and whether there are other products that might be a better fit, and why.
+Rather than publishing an unappealing spreadsheet that indicates, for example, that a software provider doesn’t offer analytics services on its lower-tiered plans, our articles tell the reader what this would mean for a typical user, whether it’s worth springing for certain extra features or not, and whether there are other products that might be a better fit (and why).

-It would be possible to take our findings and upload them straight for general viewing, but the sheer amount of data a product can produce can be overwhelming, so we transfer our research into written form to help you cut through the white noise and compare products.
+It would be possible to take our findings and upload them straight for general viewing, but the sheer amount of data a product can produce can be overwhelming, so we transfer our research into written form to help you cut through the white noise and compare products with ease.